SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 #### Value Modifiers

-The values contained in SIGMA rules can be modified with modifiers.
+The values contained in Sigma rules can be modified with modifiers.
 Value modifiers are appended after the field name with a pipe character `|` and can be chained.

 Here is the list of supported modifiers: